senconscious/pillbox/README.md

 ## Description

-Allows you to track your pill intakes in telegram
+Allows you to checkin your pill intakes in telegram by creating pill course and timetable for it

 ## MVP